temporalio/documentation/docs/go/how-to-develop-an-activity-definition-in-go.md

 }
 ```

-There is no explicit limit to the amount of parameter data that can be passed to an Activity, however all parameters are recorded in the Workflow Execution History and a large Workflow Execution History can adversely impact the performance of your Workflow Execution.
+There is no explicit limit to the amount of parameter data that can be passed to an Activity.
+However, all parameters are recorded in the Workflow Execution History and a large Workflow Execution History can adversely impact the performance of your Workflow Execution.

 ### Activity return values in Go